vsilchuk/Verilog_HDL_single_cycle_MIPS_processor/README.md

 You can use the [MARS simulator][2] to test the operation of code written in the MIPS assembler language.

-After that, you can manually convert the assembler listing instructions to 32-bit machine code instructions, and then add them to the binary file — `instructions.bin` — that will be read by the processor instruction memory module.
+After that, you can manually convert the assembler listing instructions to 32-bit machine code instructions, and then add them to the binary file — `instr_test_mips_bam.bin` — that will be read by the processor instruction memory module.

 For such conversions as “instruction-code” and “code-instruction”, you can use [this site][3].